Marquinho Carioca: Club career

-In 1985, Marquinho joined Flamengo and played for them for three seasons, playing alongside players such as Zico, Bebeto, Aldair, etc, He also helped them win the league in 1986.
+In 1985, Marquinho joined Flamengo and played for them for three seasons, playing alongside players such as Zico, Bebeto, Aldair, etc., He also helped them win the league in 1986.

 He also played for Atlético Mineiro, Coritiba, Fluminense.

-In 1989, Marquinho joined Qatari League side Al-Arabi, proving to be a influential player winning the Qatari League, Emir Cup, etc. Scoring twice in the 1989/90 Emir Cup final.
+In 1989, Marquinho joined Qatari League side Al-Arabi, proving to be an influential player winning the Qatari League, Emir Cup, etc. Scoring twice in the 1989/90 Emir Cup final.

 Marquinho stood out for his physical intensity, capable of running throughout the match without tiring.

 International career

 Marquinho played for the Brazil U20 in 1981, which were the champions of the Toulon Tournament.
 He also made two senior appearances for the Brazilian national team.